didil/inhooks/README.md

 Inhooks aims to be a lightweight incoming webhooks gateway solution.
 Written in Go and runnable as a single binary or docker container.
 Only requires a redis database for storage/queueing.

+You can read more about inhooks in the [launch blog post](https://didil.medium.com/inhooks-3983b68274e1).

 *Note: This software is still early in its development cycle / not battle-tested.
 Test thoroughly before using in production systems.*

 ## Architecture